TeaInside/simple_file_transfer/README.md

 If the client sends a file name that contains this pattern, just close it, don't write anything to the disk.

 ## Notes
 - If the file name sent by the client is the same with existing file, just overwrite the existing file with it.
 - If the client closes the connection before it finished to transfer all content.
-Just write the partial bytes the server has received.
+Write any partial bytes the server has received.
+- Make sure you have no memory leak.
+- Make sure you sync anything to the disk before the program exits.
+- Make sure you close all socket file descriptors before the program exits.
+- You need an interrupt handler to make sure resources are synced and closed properly.
+Catch `SIGINT`, `SIGTERM` and `SIGHUP` in your interrupt handler, and then release sync and release any resource before exit.
+- Ignore `SIGPIPE`.

 # License
 This project is licensed under the GNU GPL v2 license.
 There are exceptions for